Updated: May 23

 There is a lot of information to absorb, and following my own advice from the blog titled

-7 platforms every Primary Care Network Manager should be subscribed to, I received various emails from my subscriptions which informed me that the NHSE had shared the highly anticipated Next steps for integrating primary care: Fuller stocktake report has been released.
+7 platforms every Primary Care Network Manager should be subscribed to, I received various emails from my subscriptions which informed me that the NHSE had shared the highly anticipated Next steps for integrating primary care: Fuller stocktake report which has been released.

-This is an important document, as it sets the direction for future policy and a vision for integrated primary care.
-The document has been signed by the 42 Chief Executive designates of the Integrated Care Systems demonstrating their commitment to enabling change.
+This is an important document, as it sets the direction for future policy and a vision for integrated Primary Care.
+The document has been signed by the 42 Chief Executive designates of the Integrated Care Systems, demonstrating their commitment to enabling change.

 The document is nice and short.
 However, before you start reading the report, I have highlighted key resources and 7 key questions to help you better understand and retain the information.

 DISCLAIMER – I am not advising you to do all of these steps before picking up the document.
 Choose what resonates and leave the rest.

 You may find it helpful to review the following video from the King's fund here.
 This video sets the scenes for the future of the NHS and how things are changing.

 If you only want the highlights, The NHS Confederation has provided A summary of Dr Claire Fuller's report on the next steps for integrating primary care, which can be found here.